Quick Change Review: Everybody's Talking About Jamie (Tour)

 Jamie’s teenagehood plays out as an emotional rollercoaster with his unconventional mentor, Hugo (Shane Richie) / former famed drag queen Loco Chanel, riding shotgun and holding on to her wig.
 Richie’s Hugo is a little rough around the edges but is charming all the same.

-Of course, Jamie and his mother share the most tender of moments.
+Of course, Jamie and his mother share the most special moments.
 Richardson’s Margaret is understated yet deeply powerful.
-Her solos; ‘If I Met Myself Again’ and ‘He’s My Boy’ are rousing and delivered exquisitely.
+Her solos; "If I Met Myself Again" and "He’s My Boy" are rousing.

 The ensemble of Jamie’s classmates are absolutely dynamite, and each shapes a familiar character that scores laughs.
 They’re super-spreaders of gossip, menaces to their teacher, the bitter Miss Hedge (Lara Denning) and firecrackers with fancy fast footwork.
 Kate Prince’s inventive choreography is A*, mixing contemporary sequences with clever hand-clapping routines and street-dance inspired group sequences.

-There’s a place where you belong, and no matter your age, race, religion or sexuality; it’s with Everybody’s Talking About Jamie.
+There’s a place where you belong, it’s with Everybody’s Talking About Jamie.